Ellan Vannin football team: 2015 ConIFA European Cup and 2016 ConIFA World Cup

-While the Isle of Man were originally set to host the 2015 ConIFA European Football Cup in June 2015, logistical problems eventually led to the tournament being moved to Székely Land.
-Here, despite defeat to Padania in the Group Stage, they still achieved a semi-final place where they were again defeated by County of Nice.
+While the Isle of Man was originally set to host the 2015 ConIFA European Football Cup in June 2015, logistical problems eventually led to the tournament being moved to Székely Land.
+Here, despite defeat to Padania in the Group Stage, they still achieved a semi-final place where they were again defeated by the County of Nice.
 A penalty win over Felvidék in the play-off saw them finish third.
-The next year, Ellan Vannin were set to appear in the 2016 ConIFA World Football Cup, but withdrew after being advised by the British Home Office not to travel to Abkhazia, where the tournament was to be held.
+The next year, Ellan Vannin was set to appear in the 2016 ConIFA World Football Cup, but withdrew after being advised by the British Home Office not to travel to Abkhazia, where the tournament was to be held.

 2017 European Football Cup, 2018 World Football Cup and Expulsion

 The team returned to ConIFA activity in 2017 for the 2017 ConIFA European Football Cup in Northern Cyprus, finishing 6th.
 However, the team qualified for the 2018 ConIFA World Football Cup to be held in London (hosted by Barawa).
-In late 2017 it was announced that they would become the first opponents of the new Yorkshire national football team on January 28, 2018.
+In late 2017 it was announced that they would become the first opponents of the new Yorkshire national football team on 28 January 2018.
 After Yorkshire's membership to ConIFA was confirmed at the beginning of January, it meant that it would become an officially sanctioned friendly that would provide qualification points for future competitions.
 In May that year they took part in the 2018 ConIFA World Football Cup in London.
 However, after being knocked out by Barawa in the group stage, the MIFA protested at their opponents' alleged use of an ineligible player.
 After the other competing clubs voted to reject their appeal, Ellan Vannin withdrew from the tournament, and following a number of accusations made by the MIFA on social media against ConIFA, they were provisionally expelled from the organisation on 7 June 2018.
 Ellan Vannin were reinstated as full members at ConIFA's 2019 AGM in January 2019.